BA in Biology—Ecology & Conservation Biology Specialization

 - CAS BI/GE 441

-*Note: Students must apply and be accepted into the TEP and MS to take the courses listed above.
-TEP and MS courses fulfill 4 of the 6 additional principal biology courses and satisfy the biology concentration requirement of three courses at the 300–500 level, and three courses with a laboratory or field component.
+*Note: Students must apply and be accepted into the TEP to take the TEP courses listed above.
+TEP and MS courses fulfill all 4 additional electives and satisfy the biology major requirements of three courses at the 300–500 level, and three courses with a laboratory or field component.

 Undergraduate Research Options

-CAS BI 191/192 or BI 291/292 may be taken for elective credit by freshmen and sophomores, respectively; these courses may only be taken for 2 credits per semester.
+Freshmen and sophomores may take CAS BI 191/192 or BI 291/292 may be taken for elective credit by freshmen and sophomores, respectively; these courses may only be taken for 2 credits per semester.
+These courses will not count toward the major.

 - CAS BI 391/392